Personal Story

 I yearned for some peace and thought the only way to obtain any would be by saying yes and meeting her demands as often and as fast as possible.

 I quickly learned that wasn’t the case.
-Some people will never be happy with you no matter how hard you try.
+Some people will never be happy with you, no matter how hard you try.
 And it wasn’t until I had exhausted myself that I learned it was OK to say no.

 Saying no not only helped me gain confidence in myself, but it helped me gain power back over the situation.
-There was more for me to gain by respecting my own needs, and the needs of my family, instead of dropping everything for the slim chance of pleasing someone who did not appreciate my efforts.
+There was more for me to gain by respecting my own needs and the needs of my family instead of dropping everything for the slim chance of pleasing someone who did not appreciate my efforts.

 A big part of the conflict with my mother-in-law is that she feels like I “stole” her baby boy.
 The only way I’ve been able to quell this issue is by reminding her (and the rest of his side of the family) that my husband is a grown man who makes his own decisions.

-It is important to present as a strong unit, but is also important not to let your partner unintentionally use you as a scapegoat.
-So many times my husband’s mother and other members of his family would assume I was the one preventing them from seeing or speaking with him.
+It is important to present as a strong unit, but it is also important not to let your partner unintentionally use you as a scapegoat.
+So many times, my husband’s mother and other members of his family would assume I was the one preventing them from seeing or speaking with him.
 It wasn’t until his father moved in with us for a short time that they learned my husband was just really bad at remembering to text/call anyone back.

 Now, I am definitely not suggesting you move in with your in-laws, but it doesn’t hurt to remind them you are not in a competition.
 (Feel free to share the frequent reminder texts you send your partner as extra proof for stubborn in-laws.)

-4. Planning a regular visit or call schedule
+Planning a regular visit or call schedule

 As mentioned earlier, part of the reason some mothers-in-law act out is that they feel like they lost their relationship with a beloved child.
 One way to combat this is by making a consistent schedule to visit or call.
 The best part about this step is that you do not have to go along for the visit.
 Pack the diaper bag, send your partner with the baby, and take a much-needed break.